openservicemesh/osm-docs/content/docs/install/manual_demo.md

 let traffic flow freely between the pods.
 With Permissive Traffic Policy mode enabled, new pods will be injected with Envoy, but traffic will flow through the proxy and will not be blocked.

 > Note: Permissive Traffic Policy mode is an important feature for brownfield deployments (where it may take some time to craft SMI policies).
-While operators design the SMI policies, existing services will to continue to operate as they have been before you installed OSM.
+Operators can design the SMI policies while existing services continue to operate as they have been before you installed OSM.

 ```bash
 osm install \